pontem-network/aptos-core/developer-docs-site/docs/concepts/basics-accounts.md

 ## Signature schemes

 An account can send transactions.
-The Aptos blockchain supports the following signature schemes:
+The Pont blockchain supports the following signature schemes:

 1. The [Ed25519](https://ed25519.cr.yp.to/) for single signature transactions, and
 2. The MultiEd25519, for multi-signature transactions.

 :::note
-The Aptos blockchain defaults to single signature transactions.
+The Pont blockchain defaults to single signature transactions.
 :::

 ## Signature scheme identifiers